cf-toolsuite/tanzu-genai-showcase/dotnet-extensions-ai/docs/CONFIGURATION.md

-# Environment Variables in Travel Advisor
+# Configuration in Travel Advisor

-This document provides information on using environment variables with the TravelAdvisor application.
+This document provides information on configuring the TravelAdvisor application using modern .NET practices.

 ## Overview

-TravelAdvisor supports environment variables for configuring various API keys and settings.
-This approach allows you to:
+TravelAdvisor uses a clean configuration approach that follows .NET best practices:

 - Keep sensitive configuration out of your codebase
 - Easily change configuration without modifying code